kitnil/awesome/README.md

 - [backupninja](https://github.com/lelutin/backupninja) - My sandbox on the official backupninja repository
 - [ubuntu](https://github.com/boxcutter/ubuntu) - Virtual machine templates for Ubuntu
 - [dotzsh](https://github.com/dotphiles/dotzsh) - A community driven framework for zsh
-- [powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - A tool for building the most useful CLI possible, customized for you.
+- [powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
+P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.
 - [pi-hole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements
 - [yasnippets-latex](https://github.com/madsdk/yasnippets-latex) - LaTeX snippets for use with the yasnippet Emacs plugin
 - [yasnippets-orgmode](https://github.com/yyr/yasnippets-orgmode) - Fork of YASnippet bundle for Emacs org-mode (own copy)